Nigeria Sovereign Investment Authority: History

-Mr. Aminu Umar-Sadiq was appointed Managing Director and Chief Executive Officer of the NSIA on Friday, September 30, 2022.
-He replaces Mr. Uche Orji, the pioneer Managing Director and Chief Executive Officer who served out two terms in office, leading the NSIA for a decade.
-The new Managing Director will be supported by Mrs. Olubisi Makoju who was appointed Executive Director, Operations and Corporate Service and Mr. Kolawole Owodunni, appointed Executive Director, Investments.
-The new management team began their tenure at the expiration of the tenure of the former Executive Management with effect from September 20, 2022.
+Mr. Aminu Umar-Sadiq was appointed managing director and chief executive officer of the NSIA on Friday, 30 September 2022.
+He replaces Mr. Uche Orji, the pioneer managing director and chief executive officer who served out two terms in office, leading the NSIA for a decade.
+The new managing director will be supported by Mrs. Olubisi Makoju who was appointed executive director, Operations and Corporate Service and Mr. Kolawole Owodunni, appointed executive director, Investments.
+The new management team began their tenure at the expiration of the tenure of the former Executive Management with effect from 20 September 2022.

-Prior to the current Management team, Uche Orji was appointed as the pioneer Managing Director and Chief Executive Officer of the NSIA on October 2, 2012.
-He was appointed along side Alhaji Mahey Rasheed who served as the chairman of the inaugural board of directors, Mrs Stella Ojekwe Onyeji as Executive Director and Chief Risk Officer (later expanded to Chief Operating Officer) and Mr. Hanspeter Ackermann, the Chief Investment Officer.
+Prior to the current Management team, Uche Orji was appointed as the pioneer managing director and chief executive officer of the NSIA on 2 October 2012.
+He was appointed alongside Alhaji Mahey Rasheed who served as the chairman of the inaugural board of directors, Mrs Stella Ojekwe Onyeji as executive director and Chief Risk Officer (later expanded to Chief Operating Officer) and Mr. Hanspeter Ackermann, the Chief Investment Officer.
 The inaugural board was inaugurated on 9 October 2012.
 The firm, JP Morgan, was appointed as the custodian of the funds.

-The second board of the Authority led by Mr. Jide Zeitlin as its Chairman operated from May 12, 2017 to May 11, 2021 while the current Board is led by Mr. Farouk Gumel who assumed the Chairmanship on Wednesday September 1, 2021.
+The second board of the Authority led by Mr. Jide Zeitlin as its Chairman operated from 12 May 2017 to 11 May 2021 while the current Board is led by Mr. Farouk Gumel who assumed the Chairmanship on Wednesday 1 September 2021.

 The NSIA was invited to request observer status at the International Forum of Sovereign Wealth Funds (IFSWF), with the intention of eventual membership.
 The Authority was due to present its credentials at an October 2013 meeting in Oslo, Norway.
 As a member of the IFSWF the fund has signed up to the Santiago Principles on best practices for managing Sovereign Wealth Funds and publishes a self-assessment on how it adopts and implements the principles within its governance procedures.
-In 2020 the fund had US$ 3.56 billion in assets under management.
+In 2020 the fund had US$3.56 billion in assets under management.